Here's what's HOPPING....

 School of Art News and Happenings

-July 15, 2019: Congratulations to Cody Arnall, assistant professor of sculpture, who has received a 2020 Helen Jones Foundation Grant in the amount of $33,000 to support new technology expansion in the 3D Art Annex.
+July 15, 2019: Congratulations to Cody Arnall, assistant professor of sculpture, who received a 2020 Helen Jones Foundation Grant in the amount of $33,000 to support new technology expansion in the 3D Art Annex.
 Grant funds will apply beginning January 2020.

-July 10, 2019: Congratulations to Aaron Hegert, assistant professor of photography, who has received a City of Lubbock 2019 Cultural Arts Grant in the amount of $3,250 to support this October's regional Society of Photographic Educators Conference titled With as Many People as Possible!
+July 10, 2019: Congratulations to Aaron Hegert, assistant professor of photography, who received a City of Lubbock 2019 Cultural Arts Grant in the amount of $3,250 to support this October's regional Society of Photographic Educators Conference titled With as Many People as Possible!
 Funds will support guest artist keynote speakers during the October 11-12 conference.

 May 31, 2019: School of Art hosted a Retirement Reception in honor of Tina Fuentes who retired from School of Art after 33 years of service.
 The reception was held in the home of alumni and supporters Kris & Sarah Kincaid.
 To recognize and honor Tina's many years of service mentoring students, contributing to their success, and the success of the School of Art and the Lubbock art community, the School of Art and J.T. & Margaret Talkington College of Visual & Performing Arts have embarked on an initiative to create a fellowship endowment in her name to support future artists.
 Make a secure online contribution, or send a check by mail to the School of Art.